p6345uk/postcode_validator/README.md

 validator_unittests.py - Unit test for part one of the assesment

-The Input and output file are specified in the part2and3.py file these should be update to your local paths
+The Input and Output file paths are specified in the part2and3.py file these should be update to your local paths

-Lines required to update to local to change below
+Lines required to update paths below

 Import_data.csv